Michael Clarkson (journalist): Early life

 Clarkson was born in Preston, Lancashire.
 He moved with his family to Fort Erie, Ontario, at an early age, where he attended Mather Elementary School and became life-long friends with his schoolmate and future poet Robert Billings.
-He attended Fort Erie Secondary School and Niagara Christian College.
+He attended Crescent Heights High School in Calgary, Alberta, with future Premier of Alberta Ralph Klein.

 A sufferer of chronic depression, Clarkson identified with Holden Caulfield, the protagonist in J. D. Salinger's The Catcher in the Rye, and developed an obsession with both the character and the author.

 Career

 Clarkson began his journalism career in 1967 as a freelance newspaper writer.
 He moved to Niagara Falls, Ontario, when his freelancing career fell apart, and collected welfare for several months before getting a job at the Niagara Falls Review.
 In 1978, his depression led him to Cornish, New Hampshire, to try to meet his favorite author, J. D. Salinger, who had famously retreated from public life after giving his last interview in 1953.
 He had a brief conversation with an uncooperative Salinger at the base of his driveway, then returned unannounced a year later to speak some more with Salinger in his home.
 Clarkson wrote an article about his two visits that he sold to The New York Times Syndicate for $1,500.
-The article was nominated for a Pulitzer Prize.

 Clarkson spent the 1980s working at the St. Catharines Standard.
 In 1985, he worked with Kevin Cavanagh, Doug Herod, and Kevin McMahon on a series of stories about the mass arrest of 32 men charged for sex offenses committed in a St. Catharines shopping mall washroom leading to one man committing suicide.
 The series led to changes in the city's police procedures for handling such offenses.
 The following year, the stories earned the four reporters the inaugural Centre for Investigative Journalism Award for excellence in investigative journalism.

 Clarkson's work with fellow reporter John Nicol earned the two an honorable mention from the National Newspaper Awards and two awards from the Western Ontario Newspaper Awards.
 In 1989, Clarkson received the 1988 National Newspaper Award for Sports Writing for a feature article about hockey legend Hap Emms.
 It was the Standard's first National Newspaper Award.
 After leaving the newspaper, Clarkson received the 1990 Western Ontario Newspaper Award for News Feature for an article published the previous year in the Standard on the stress suffered by police who investigate their colleagues, and he was also runner-up in the Humor Writing and Beat Coverage categories.